kylecoberly/docker-server-practice/README.md

 CMD npm start
 ```

-Then build the Dockerfile into an image:
+Then, we actually pack stuff into the container:

 ```bash
 # Hey Docker, can you pack up a container for me named "docker-server" based on the picking list in this folder?
 sudo docker build -t docker-server .
 ```

-This is like loading up the shipping container with our app.
 If we want to see what it's going to look like when someone "unloads" the shipping container, we can run it with this command:

 ```
 # Hey docker, run the image called `docker-server` in the background, and whatever happens on our port 4000 should be sent to its port 80.